-Counter Inrush Current (Major Models)
+Counter Inrush Current (Major Models) Note: Includes products no longer available to order.

 "---" indicates a constant current and therefore the corresponding values are omitted from the table.
 All the values are approximate values and should therefore only be used as a guide.